pierre-haessig/ev-calc/README.md

 The computation of this “distance to CO₂ parity” is the objective of this calculator.

+### Handling uncertain inputs

-Distance to CO₂ parity depends on several inputs which value is difficult to know precisely, so this calculator allows you to input *lower and upper bounds* in addition to nominal values.
+The distance to CO₂ parity depends on several inputs which value is difficult to know precisely, so this calculator allows you to input *lower and upper bounds* in addition to nominal values.
-Then, it *propagates this uncertainty intervals* down to the final result.
+Then, using [interval arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic), it *propagates uncertainties* down to the final result.

-Playing a bit with the numbers, in particular using coal-based electricity for EV charging, the distance can get negative (EV loses to ICE)!
-Also, wide input uncertainty can lead to infinite uncertainty for parity distance.
+This procedure allows checking the robustness of the conclusion on whether or not an electric powertrain is better than thermal one.
+*Spoiler:* EV generally wins to ICE, unless using highly pessimistic inputs, like using 100% coal-based electricity for EV charging or the overly optimistic ICE fuel consumption data from the NEDC standard test.

+### Beyond this app

-My conclusion on this is clear: all vehicles should be *light and small*, and, if electric, should be recharged with *green electricity*.
+Looking further than this slightly frivolous computational exercise, my conclusion on this is clear: vehicles should be *light and small*.
-Indeed, with a small battery, EVs are definitely better than combustion-powered cars.
-My e-bike has only a 300 Wh (0.3 kWh) battery and consumes 6—11 Wh/km.
+If electric, they should be recharged with *low carbon electricity*.

+(Perhaps the lightest one I know is my e-bike: 0.4 kWh battery, and about 7 Wh/km 😉.)

 ### Sharing calculator results

 All the input choices in the calculator are reflected in the address bar.
 This means that sharing the complete URL (including the `?bs=...&round=true` part) does include all input values.
-The Summer 2020 app update includes a “Share” button that copy this URL in one click!
+The Summer 2020 app update includes a “Share” button that copy this URL in one click.

 ### Related works